Fundamental limits to contrast reversal of survival probability correlations: Survival Probability in Practice: Bloch-sphere Ramsey Interferometry and Loschmidt Echo

 \subsection{Beyond qubits: Loschmidt echo}

-The self-fidelity $X_{\hat U}(\ket{\psi})=\abs{\bra{\psi}\hat{U}\ket{\psi}}^2$ extends to many-body Hilbert spaces, known as the \emph{Loschmidt echo}~\cite{Gorin2006}.
+The survival probability $X_{\hat U}(\ket{\psi})=\abs{\bra{\psi}\hat{U}\ket{\psi}}^2$ extends to many-body Hilbert spaces, known as the \emph{Loschmidt echo}~\cite{Gorin2006}.
 To place the qubit model into this higher-dimensional setting, we fix a finite dimension $d$ and consider two drives of equal interrogation time $t$,

 with distinct Hamiltonians $\hat H_j$.
 For a pure input state $\ket\psi$, the quantities $X_{\hat{U}_j}(\ket{\psi})$ measure the return under each drive, while the relative echo,

 probes their mismatch on the same preparation.
 The ensemble viewpoint in Sec.~\ref{sec:3} lifts to $d>2$ by sampling the inputs $\ket{\psi}$ from a distribution absolutely continuous with respect to Haar measure on projective space (in practice, an approximate projective design suffices).
 In this regime the mean, variance and covariance of $X_{\hat U_j}$ admit closed forms that depend only on unitary invariants, so PCC becomes a \emph{geometric} functional of $\hat U_1$ and $\hat U_2$.